Saturday, June 9, 2018

 The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of any organization associated with this activity.
 Please refer to the official prescribing information for each product for discussion of approved indications, contraindications, and warnings.

-The information provided at this activity is for continuing education purposes only and is not meant to substitute for the independent medical judgment of a physician relative to diagnostic and treatment options of a specific patient's medical condition.
+The information provided at this activity is for continuing education purposes only and is not meant to substitute for the independent medical judgment of a provider relative to diagnostic and treatment options of a specific patient's medical condition.

 This CME activity is provided by Integrity Continuing Education.